DEFRA/ffc-development-guide/guides/kubernetes/probes.md

 `periodSeconds`: how often the liveness probe should check the pod is responsive.
 Recommendation is between 10 and 20 seconds

 `failureThreshold`: how many probe failures before the pod is automatically restarted

+`timeoutSeconds`: how long to wait for a response before considering the probe failed

 As well as Http probes, there are also command and TCP based probes, full details can be found in the documentation https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/